nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > a vegetarian` to change from 3 to 2.

 ### Update a Goal: `Update`
-Updates an attribute (Name, Date, or Goal Type) of a goal specified by its index.\
+Updates a parameter of a goal specified by its index.\
 (To err is human.
 That's why we have the `update` feature; designed to be more forgiving, when we have the occasional oopsies. 👍 )